What Makes This Approach Unique?

 Mindfulness

 Mindfulness is thought to be first described and taught in ancient India before the time of the Buddha.
 Mindfulness is characterized by a state of mind free from greed, hate, and delusion.
 It is a kind and compassionate attention gently directed toward experience in the moment.
-It is characterized by non-forgetfulness and the absence of confusion.
-It arises from clear perception.
-In sum, it is an enhanced presence of mind, a heightened non-wavering attentiveness, and a special quality of attention.
+Characterized by non-forgetfulness and the absence of confusion, mindfulness arises from clear perception.
+With mindfulness, we gently direct kind, compassionate attention toward our experience in the present moment.

 Mindfulness allows you to notice when you are connected or disconnected and to direct attention toward what truly serves life.